FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 - DXVK (for KH3) / Corefonts / DXVKD3D (for everything else)(If you use Wine Lutris or Proton/ProtonGE, it's built-in) / Visual C++ 2015 - 2019 X86 and X64
 - Winetricks installed
 - If you've installed faudio, or any audio dll from winetricks, make sure to use a clean Wine Lutris or Wine / Proton runner.
 If you did, and you've got no audio, [click here to know how to fix that issue ( thanks to xlash123 for letting me know, I completely forgot to quote him here as well)](https://github.com/FlaareZero/Kingdom_Hearts_Collection_Linux/issues/1)
+- As of [the 3.00 release](https://github.com/TopazTK/KH-ReFined/releases/tag/v3.00) we can almost improve the original game with a lot more options than before, but for us Linux users it might be tricky to do just that.
+You'll rely on either another Windows pc or you can just fire up a VM and manually pushing the files from your main Linux machine to the VM, patching everything up and then re-exporting them up on the host.
+Also, you can just follow the project's guide if you intend to go on one of the two ways.
+Also, if you patch the game before running Linux on your host pc, that'll work as well :)

 You can also use the provided one, but make sure to enable ESync, if the Distro you're using supports it [Here for more info](https://github.com/lutris/docs/blob/master/HowToEsync.md)